robsiegwart/metk/README.md

 ### Stress

-`StressElement` represents a stress point under arbitrary loading: forces in x, y, or z, and moments in x, y, or z.
-After adding loads, derived stress quantities are available, including:
+`StressElement` represents a 3D stress point defined by its stress components: normal stresses in x, y, and z; and shear stresses in xy, yz, and xz planes.
+Derived stress quantities are then available:

 - principal stresses (normal, shear)
 - equivelent/von Mises stress